 IBM’s Products (Product Mix)

-IBM’s organizational outputs or products and their characteristics are determined in this aspect of the marketing mix.
-Products are what the company sells to target markets for information technologies.
-The set of all products, called the product mix, defines the other areas of the business organization, such as research and development (R&D) and manufacturing.
-For example, product suitability based on market demand affects the company’s revenues, and product design and features influence organizational processes involved in production or manufacturing.
-In this case, the product mix has the following product lines, which are represented as business segments in IBM’s annual reports:
+IBM’s organizational outputs or products and their characteristics are considered in this aspect of the marketing mix.
+Products are what the information technology company sells to target markets.
+The set of all products, called the product mix, aligns with other areas of the business organization, such as research and development (R&D), product design, and manufacturing or production.
+Based on annual reports and business segments, the following product categories represent IBM’s product mix:

 - Cognitive Solutions